CeTTL/eResources/Panopto/add-panopto-video-resource-in-moodle.md

 - This will open a new browser tab in which a recording screen will appear.
 To start your recording, select the red circle at the bottom middle of the screen.
 To stop recording, select the red square at the bottom middle of the screen.

+> [!NOTE]
-?> **Note:** You can also select **Screen and apps** at the top right to open another browser tab where you can select sharing options.
+> You can also select **Screen and apps** at the top right to open another browser tab where you can select sharing options.
 Return to the recording tab to record.

 - After stopping the recording, you can review your recording.
 You can select buttons on the right to Redo or Edit your recording.